Krazy Kat Klub: Gallery

 A waiter ascends a ladder to serve patrons in the club's treehouse while Kathryn Mullin waits above.

-One of the missing photographs in the series that appeared in The Washington Times on July 18, 1931.
+One of the missing photographic plates in the series published in The Washington Times on July 18, 1921.

 Throckmorton and Mullin relax with a friend in a tricorne hat.
-The graffiti "Mickie Mullin" refers to Kathryn's father.
+The graffiti "Mickie Mullin" may refer to Kathryn's father.

 Throckmorton's 1918 employee photograph for the National Institute of Standards and Technology (NIST).

-Close-up of Kathryn Mullin (1902–1994), an artist, stage performer, and expert in women's saber fencing.
+Close-up of Kathryn Mullin (1902–1994), a sketch artist, stage performer, and expert in women's saber fencing.

-Close-up of Inez Hogan (1895–1973) in a smock-frock.
-Hogan became a writer and illustrator of children's books.
+Close-up of Inez Hogan (1895–1973) in a smock.
+Hogan attained fame as a prolific illustrator of children's books.

-Co-proprietor John Ledru Stiffler (1894–1982) in a Shadowland magazine photograph, May 1921.
+Co-proprietor and dancer John Ledru Stiffler (1894–1982) in a Shadowland magazine photograph, May 1921.

 The site of the Krazy Kat in 2023.
-The entrance seen in other photos is on the opposite side of the current building.
+The entrance seen in 1920s photos is on the opposite side of the current building.

 The Green Lantern gay bar.
-The building can be seen on the right in the first photo.
+The building can be seen on the right in several 1920s photographs.